JohnnySimple/employee-management-adv-db/README.md

 - Create a `.env` file in the root folder.
 - Copy environment variables from `example.env` and populate the values in your `.env` file

+Migration:
+- Run `npx prisma migrate dev` to push db updates to your local db

+After making changes to db schema in `schema.prisma`,
+- Run `npx prisma generate` to update db

 Run the development server:

 ```bash